JohnW876/gift-shack/TESTING.md

 * After adding the the main header to base.html I ran the server and opened the browser to verify it had correctly rendered.
 * I verified the search bar functionality by running a test query.
 This successfully added a parameter to the url to verify it was working.

+**Testing blog app**
+* I manually entered blog posts in Django admin and verified the blog app was working by rendering the posts in the browser.

 **Testing the product app.**

 * When setting up the product models for categories and products I signed in to Django admin area to verify the category and product models were displaying correctly.